 2. Spread the word

 Marketing is essential for any new business, as it will help you spread the word about your offering and could ultimately boost your workload.
 Establishing a website and social media accounts could be a good start in terms of online promotion, while the tried and tested offline strategy of having a company name and contact details on vehicles should also not be ignored.
+To help increase visibility, you should consider a link building campaign with Niche Inbound.

 3. Be unique